-- Capstone course designed to be taken upon completion of all other core required courses for the program - Based on the unique structure of the Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
-Having the teams and roles established by the instructor prior to class allows the students to be in their role for the entire term and also enables Katz to be on the same timeline as other business schools competing in the simulation.
+- Based on the unique structure of the Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
+Having the teams and roles established by the instructor prior to class allows the students to be in their role for the entire term.
 Therefore, we need to develop a unique drop/add policy for the course.
 Typically, no one should drop or add the course after the week prior to the beginning of the term.
-Only the instructor, under special circumstances, can approve an exception to this rule. - Class Section 24030 is restricted to full-time students

-Class Section 23196 is restricted to part-time students
+Only the instructor, under special circumstances, can approve an exception to this rule. - Class Section 23480 is restricted to full-time students - Class Section 27542 is restricted to Professional MBA students - Blended format course.
+On-campus meetings to take place on the following dates: - Aug 31 118 Mervis - Week of Sept 18; likely Thursday, Sept.
+21 but based on individual teams - Week of Nov 6; likely Thursday, Nov 9 but based on individual teams - Dec 8 Friday afternoon poster board session

-Spring 2017; offered every semester
+• Spring 2018; MBA core courses offered every semester